 It’s almost spring, which in Washington, DC means one thing: cherry blossoms!
 Peak bloom, when 70% of the cherry trees’ flowers are open, has averaged out to be April 4.
 However, it has occurred as early as March 15 and as late as April 18.
-Washington Post’s Capital Weather Gang is calling for a peak between April 1-5 this year.
+Experts are calling for a peak between March 22-26 this year.
 Experts say that the best blossom viewing is four to seven days after the peak bloom begins; however, the blossoms can last up to two weeks in the right conditions.

 Most people head to the Tidal Basin to take in DC’s breathtaking spring beauty.
 But given the crowds, limited parking, and difficult access, we thought we’d share DC’s best spots for cherry blossoms – ones that are off the beaten path.

 Run by the U.S. Department of Agriculture’s Agricultural Research Service, the National Arboretum is home to more than 1,000 different cherry trees.
 Many of them are “hybrid” trees developed by Arboretum scientists.
 While the trees here are more spread out than those at the Tidal Basin, The Arboretum offers a self-guided tour of its cherry trees.

 This Harvard University research institute, library, museum, and garden is the legacy of Robert and Mildred Bliss.
 National Geographic named it one of the ten best gardens in the world (2014)!
 Cherry Hill is a remote section of the gardens devoted to the iconic cherry blossom.
 Inside the building, visitors can explore the “Seeing Cherries” exhibit, devoted to celebrating the beautiful blooms over time around the world.
 While at Dumbarton Oaks, be sure to check out its incredible collection of Byzantine and Pre-Columbian art.